Rio Grande Presbyterian Church

 We meet Sundays at 10:00 am in the sanctuary; and, throughout the year for special services in Advent, Lent, Christmas and Easter which include:

-Easter “Sunrise Service” at 8:00 am at Pat Hurley Park (overlooking the city of ABQ)
+Easter “Sunrise Service” at 8:00 am at Pat Hurley Park (overlooking the city of ABQ) or the Gaddis Garden (outside, north of the church)

 Good Friday Service (alternate years)